 Choosing a name that’s industry- or regionally-specific can bring up issues later on.

-Last, but not least, choose a business name that you and your future customers will love.
+Last, but not least, choose a great name that you and your future customers will love.
 Puns or gimmicky names can be effective, endearing your business to potential customers.
-If you choose a name that may eventually become corny or obnoxious, you’ll be stuck with it long after the joke has gotten old.
+If you choose an entity name that may eventually become corny or obnoxious, you’ll be stuck with it long after the joke has gotten old.

-You can make the entire business name reservation process much easier by going with our name reservation service.
+Once you find the name you want, you can make the entire business name reservation process much easier by going with our name reservation service.
 It’s a stress-free and speedy way to lock down the name you’d like to use for your business.
-We handle all the research and paperwork and get your name reserved as quickly as possible.
+We handle all the research and paperwork and get your entity name reserved as quickly as possible.

 While the process differs slightly by state, here’s a general list of steps on how to reserve a name for a business if you’d rather do it yourself.